 Enneagram Motivations Of Type Five: The Investigator

-As a dominant Enneagram type five, you have a hunger for learning and like to take the time to soak in the details of the topics you’re interested in to gain a better understanding of them.
+As a dominant Enneagram type five, you have a hunger for learning and like to take the time to soak in the details of the topics you’re interested in to better understand them.
 You have no problem persevering to analyze the fine print before making your final decisions.
-You like being alone, but you sometimes can end up isolating yourself and feeling lonely.
+You like being alone, but you sometimes can over-isolate yourself and feel lonely.

 - Enneagram Core Desires: Being knowledgeable and self-sufficient